Professor Max Abbott resigns from all roles at AUT after sexual harassment claims

 "Earlier this week Dr Max Abbott was suspended pending investigation of allegations made in last weekend's Sunday Star Times.," he said.

-On June 2, Abbot resigned as AUT's Dean of the Faculty of Health and Environmental Sciences Professor, saying recent media publicity and reactions of some to it made his role untenable.
+On June 2, Abbott resigned as AUT's Dean of the Faculty of Health and Environmental Sciences Professor, saying recent media publicity and reactions of some to it made his role untenable.

 At the time, McCormack said Abbott would continue as a professor at the university.